Stacktical/stacktical.github.io/_posts/2022-04-11-stacktical-dsla-protocol-dsla-ip0-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 title:  "DSLA-IP0"
 author: Team
 categories: [ mainnet ]
-image: assets/img/2022-04-11-stacktical-dsla-protocol-dsla-ip0-2-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.jpg
+image: assets/img/2022-04-11-stacktical-dsla-protocol-dsla-ip0-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.jpg
 ---

 ## Embracing Governance 🗳️

 Dear members of the DSLA community, we are very excited to announce the next steps in DSLA Protocol's decentralization journey, with the introduction of governance.
-Going forward, we will start to manage some aspects of the evolution and growth of DSLA Protocol through governance.
+Going forward, we will start to manage some aspects of the evolution and growth of DSLA Protocol through governance, with your help!

-[Snapshot](https://snapshot.org/) is the governance voting tool we will use and where DSLA-IP (DSLA Improvement Proposals) will live.
+[Snapshot](https://snapshot.org/#/dsla.eth) is the governance voting tool we will use and where DSLA-IP (DSLA Improvement Proposals) will live.
 Our DSLA Snapshot Space is live at [https://snapshot.org/#/dsla.eth](https://snapshot.org/#/dsla.eth), make sure you check it out and **join** so you will be able to **vote**!

 ### A Core Development Team × Community SLA 🤝

-Our genesis governance proposal is **DSLA-IP0** and it embodies the Core Team's commitment to deliver, disappointment with current delays and belief that Service Level Agreements are an excellent tool to incentivize good performance.

-**DSLA-IP0** will establish a Service Level Agreement between the *DSLA core development team* and the *DSLA community* where the DSLA core development team will commit to meet official deliverables through 12/31/2022.
-This commitment will be backed by **14.73m** DSLA tokens, which will be used to compensate token holders if DSLA-based products are not delivered on time, as per the official roadmap at [stacktical.com](https://stacktical.com) and verified social calendar events at [CoinMarketCal](https://coinmarketcal.com/en/coin/dsla-protocol).
+We will be leveraging [snapshot](https://snapshot.org/#/dsla.eth) to establish a new Service Level Agreement (SLA) between the *DSLA core development team* and the *DSLA community*, dubbed the **Deadline SLA**.
+Using Deadline SLAs, the DSLA core development team is committing to the timely release of DSLA-based products through December 31, 2022, as per the official roadmap displayed on [stacktical.com](https://stacktical.com).

+Our genesis governance proposal **DSLA-IP0** will establish the first Deadline SLA between the *DSLA core development team* and the *DSLA community* for the DSLA Metaverse release, which was initially scheduled for March 31, 2022.
+With this Deadline SLA, **1,473,000 (1.473m)** DSLA will be pooled by the DSLA core development team for distribution to voting participants for every late day until launch, up to April 20, 2022.

+The initial pool size for the **DSLA-IP0** Deadline SLA is **14.73m** DSLA tokens, accounting for being 10 days behind schedule.
+The maximum pool size is **29.46m** DSLA tokens, which would account for the additional **1.473m** DSLA tokens per day through April 20, 2022.

 To be eligible for compensations, DSLA community token holders will need to **join** our DSLA Snapshot Space and **vote** on **DSLA-IP0**.

-Check out **DSLA-IP0** [here](https://snapshot.org/#/dsla.eth/proposal/XXXXX) for full details and to **vote** on it!
+Check out **DSLA-IP0** [here](https://snapshot.org/#/dsla.eth/proposal/0xd117bef5d602d04ad4f6868341dc81f6e7e8b58350d0ab95bd71673c3e5b3cf0) for full details and to **vote** on it!

 ### Future Protocol Governance